cu-mkp/sandbox/docs/sp22_lang_theodora_counterproofing.md

 flaunting his skill in order to promote himself to possible students, apprentices, other artisans, or customers.
 He may have wanted a copy of an image to use as a reference, such as Raimondi’s prints after Raphael.
-It could have even been a cost-saving solution, to acquire new prints without paying for them.
+It could have even been a cost-saving solution to acquire new prints without paying for them.

 Though I did not have the exact materials that the author-practitioner